How to Win with Video (Even If You’re Terrified)

 By Cindy Marshall

 In today’s rapidly evolving social media landscape, content continues to reign supreme.
 But there’s so much out there that it’s tough to garner awareness and raise your brand above the noise.
+More businesses are now using viral video campaigns and translating them to multiple languages.
 Video has proven to be, hands down, the best way to catch the eyes of audiences and even increase sales.
 A few years ago video was “coming.”
 Now we know: video is here, and it is here to stay.

 Yet day after day, I hear comments like: “Well I know video is what I need to do, but I’m already too far behind on it, so I’ll just stick to what I know” OR “I want to do video, but I am SO overwhelmed and have no idea where to start!”
 Well guess what folks, the hard truth is that your competition is already there.
 Doing nothing paralyzes you, but there’s still a way to get a step ahead.